Location Sharing

 If you choose to turn it on, then your GPS location (easting, northing, altitude) along with the Channel ID, the display name you have chosen, and a random id number, are sent to our server.
 This information is anonymous and we have no way to connect the information sent with you personally (you’ll have noticed that you don’t need an account to use the NZTopo50 app).
 The id number is only used to connect one location update with previous ones from the same phone and differentiate it from other people sharing locations on the same channel.
 The text you use for your display name is shared but can be any string of characters and numbers and doesn’t need to include any real names (unless you want these shared as well).

 Once locations are received by our server, they are then shared with anyone who monitors the same channel ID.
 Channel ID’s are not published publicly anywhere so if you choose an obscure channel ID name and only share it with closed contacts then it is unlikely that anyone else will randomly obtain access to those locations.
 None-the-less, this is the only filter used for distributing locations.
 By choosing a channel ID you don’t own or control it, anyone using the same ID will share this channel with you.
-Only the most recent location shared is stored on our system, and if no further locations are updated in a 24 hour period then this location is removed as well.

 Other systems (like the map interface on this website) will also be able to request location information for a specific Channel ID.
 This works with the same restrictions as the phone app, and requires a known channel ID in advance.